lixxu/flask-paginate/README.md

 ==============

 Paginate support for flask framework (study from will_paginate).
-Use bootstrap for css framework
+It supports several css frameworks.
 It requires Python2.6+ as string.format syntax.

 If you want to show pagination-info